traebracy/traebracy/README.md

 Before focusing deeply on software engineering, I worked as an RBT supporting children in ABA while pursuing my undergraduate degree in Computer Science.
 That experience shaped how I think about technology, care, accessibility, and the systems people rely on every day.

-I want to build software that helps neurodivergent people, caregivers, educators, and behavioral health teams through structured, meaningful, and accessible tools.
+I want to build software that helps neurodivergent people, caregivers, and behavioral health teams through structured, meaningful, and accessible tools.

 ---